joatmon08/vault-plugin-secrets-terraform/README.md

 # HashiCorp Vault Terraform Secrets Engine

+**This version of the plugin is no longer maintained.
+Refer to the [official plugin](https://github.com/hashicorp/vault-plugin-secrets-terraform).**

 The Terraform Secrets Engine is a plugin for HashiCorp Vault which generates dynamic [API tokens](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html) for Terraform Cloud or Enterprise.